If you are thinking about applying to Haverford College, the deadline for Fall 2023 admissions is January 15 and the application fee costs $65.

-Students who apply for Fall should hear back from Haverford College by April 1.
+Students who submit their applications to Haverford College for fall semester should hear back from Haverford College by April 1.

-Haverford College offers early decision but not early action Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.
-Early Decision 2 applications are due 1/1.
+Haverford College offers early decision but not early action.
+Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.

-The early decision acceptance rate at Haverford College is 46%, compared to an overall acceptance rate of 18%.
-Last year,, Haverford College admitted 197 of the 427 students who applied early decison.
+The early decision acceptance rate at Haverford College is 43%, compared to an overall acceptance rate of 18%.
+In 2022, Haverford College admitted 198 of the 458 students who applied early decision.

 Getting into Haverford College is extremely difficult.
 Haverford College evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.